Skip to content

 America’s Way of Building

-From desert Arizona to snowy Vermont, Americans want bold design without constant upkeep.
+From desert Arizona to snowy Vermont, Americans want bold design without upkeep.

-• In Arizona, mission-style houses needed arches and wood trusses, but timber warped in the heat.
+• In Arizona, mission-style homes needed arches and trusses — but timber warped.
 Faux saved the look.

 • In Vermont, a ski lodge wanted tradition but feared snow load.
-Faux again was the answer.
+Faux again delivered.

 The Small-Space Surprise

-Not every house has cathedral ceilings.
-One ranch home had just eight-foot ceilings.
-Owners worried beams would make it feel cramped.
+Not every home has cathedral ceilings.
+One ranch had eight-foot ceilings.
+Owners feared beams would shrink the room.
 Solution?
 Slim profiles, lighter finishes.
-The result shocked them: “It feels taller, not shorter.”
-Sometimes the right lines add air instead of stealing it.

 Architecture That Changes Behavior

 This isn’t just about looks.
 It’s about how people live.
 Families gather more.
-Kids do homework in the kitchen instead of their rooms.
-Dinner lasts longer.
+Kids do homework in the kitchen.
+Dinners last longer.
 One homeowner said it perfectly: “We didn’t just buy faux wood trusses.
 We bought the atmosphere.”

 The Future of Faux

-Finishes get sharper every year.
-Profiles are more varied.
-Hybrid designs now wrap steel in faux wood for both strength and authenticity.
+Finishes sharpen yearly.
+Profiles expand.
+Hybrid designs now wrap steel in faux wood for strength and authenticity.

 Life After Install

-• Six months: You stop noticing… but start hosting more.
+Six months: You forget — but host more.

-• Five years: The couch may change, the paint may change, but the ceiling still anchors the room.
+Five years: Paint may change, furniture may change — the ceiling stays the anchor.

 One client said: “The trusses are the one design choice I’ve never regretted.”